12 Cat Hairball Remedies That Really Work

 8. Olive Oil

-Olive oil is a natural lubricant, but a little goes a long way!
+Olive oil is one of the best natural cat hairball remedies.
+It acts as a natural lubricant, and a little goes a long way!
 A teaspoon over the course of a week is fine for most cats and will help them pass a hairball naturally.

 9. Fish Oil